MarcinSZN/MarcinSZN/README.md

 ## Hi there 👋

-This GitHub account was created to present my NetDevOps scripts to the employers/HRs as an extension to my resume.
+NetDevOps portfolio and script repository, created as a technical extension to my resume for employers and hiring managers

 https://github.com/MarcinSZN/cisco-vpn-data-collection
 <!--